 b) The festival will provide electronic Portuguese subtitles for foreign films;

-c) The participants of Portuguese films in competition must provide prints subtitled in English.
-If the films are spoken in more than one language, the participants must ensure subtitles both in Portuguese and English when deemed necessary.
+c) The participants of Portuguese films in competition must also provide prints subtitled in English.
+If the films are spoken in more than one language, the participants must ensure subtitles both in Portuguese and English.

 26. MOTELX is responsible for the insurance of selected films, from the moment of their delivery until their return.

 27. MOTELX assumes all transportation costs of feature films, except in the event of them being sent to another festival, according to the conventions established between film festivals.